 Most people use a pressure cooker.
-In Brazil EVERYONE has an old school pressure cooker and that’s how I learned to cook beans.
+In Brazil EVERYONE has an old school pressure cooker and that’s how I learned to cook this pinto beans recipe.
 Today I mostly use my Instant Pot but once in a while I cook my beans on a heavy stove top pot.

 - Pressure Cooker – traditional Panela de Pressão

 - Stove Top – dutch oven (cast iron) or any heavy pot for better heat distribution.